 Manufacturer of the Year

 To commonfolk, We-Vibe is the company that makes “those couples’ toys,” but to sex toy aficionados, they’re the geniuses behind some of the most powerful rechargeable clit vibes around: the legendary Tango and Touch.
 This year, to my squealing delight, they finally created a G-spot toy — and hit it out of the park.
-They also released a new version of their wearable vibrator, the We-Vibe Sync, which now has multiple adjustment points to fit a wider variety of genital configurations.
+They also released a new version of their wearable vibrator, which now has multiple adjustment points to fit a wider variety of genital configurations.
 What?!
 Sex toys are not one-size-fits-all?!

 Aside from the toys themselves, I appreciate We-Vibe’s approach to hawking them.
 Much of their marketing focuses on toy features rather than grandiose claims.
 They know when to kill off a toy (cough the Thrillcough), and when to leverage a toy’s popularity (the Dusk sleeve to hold the Tango).
 Best of all, they have always been super sweet to me, once even sending me a toy in my favorite color with no prompting — and no strings attached.